dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ## .NET Aspire dashboard

-.NET Aspire project templates also include a useful [dashboard](dashboard.md) that can be used to monitor and inspect various aspects of your app, such as logs, traces, and environment configurations.
+.NET Aspire templates that expose the app host project also include a useful [dashboard](dashboard.md) that can be used to monitor and inspect various aspects of your app, such as logs, traces, and environment configurations.
 This dashboard is designed to improve the local development experience and provides an overview of the overall state and structure of your app.

 The .NET Aspire dashboard is only visible while the app is running and starts automatically when you start the **.AppHost** project.
 Visual Studio launches both your app and the .NET Aspire dashboard for you automatically in your browser.
 If you start the app using the .NET CLI, copy and paste the dashboard URL from the output into your browser.